shikhar3dev/ai-medical-assistant/HOW_TO_RUN.md

 ## ✅ Setup Complete!

 Your data has been downloaded and partitioned.
-You're ready to train!
+You're ready to train!.

 ## 🎯 Quick Start (3 Easy Steps)